 The City Clerk prepares the minutes of the City Council and Ontario Housing Authority meetings.

 City Council Broadcasts

-Ontario residents with Time Warner Cable or Frontier Communications service may watch live broadcasts of public City Council meetings held in the Council Chambers.
+Ontario residents with Spectrum or Frontier Communications service may watch live broadcasts of public City Council meetings held in the Council Chambers.
 The meetings are broadcast live on the government access channel (Channel 3) and will begin at the time listed on the Council agenda.